Dylan-Lawler/Dylan-Lawler-Projects/extracredit/EC_README.md

 ## Usage

-First, run `make clean; make` in terminal to compile the extra credit version of our project.
+First, run `make clean; make` in terminal WHILE IN THIS FOLDER to compile the extra credit version of our project.

 Run `make ec_test` for testing.